-Builder’s Risk insurance, also called Course of Construction, is coverage for buildings and structures that are being built or renovated.
+Builder’s Risk insurance, also called Course of Construction, is coverage for buildings and structures in the process of construction or renovation.
 In part 2 of this 3 part series on the Construction Insurance, we will discuss:

 Policy premiums for this Construction Insurance usually range between 1% and 5% of the total construction costs.
 With BuildersRisk.net the standard rate is about $200 to $500 per $100,000 of construction costs.
 But this is assuming your project site is not within 50 miles of the coast.

 You can offset your insurance premiums through deductibles.
 A deductible is a specific amount you pay out of pocket toward an insured loss.
 Therefore, the higher your deductible, the lower your premium costs.
 Since every construction project is different, no two policies are alike.
 This is why it’s so important to talk to our insurance agents about the specifics of your project.
 We can then give you accurate rates and the best coverage.

 As a policyholder, you are responsible for the monthly premiums and deductibles.

 Builder’s Risk is a Construction Insurance which covers the total construction costs.
 That is, all labor and materials costs, excluding land value.
 Coverage can also include the project’s soft costs, which typically make up about 30% of the overall construction costs.
 Soft costs include legal fees, architectural fees, real estate taxes, permit fees, financing, and lease expenses.
 Having soft costs included in your coverage increases the cost of your Construction Insurance.